a-little-srdjan/grapher/README.md

 inter-package dependencies.
 Finally, all package links can be checked against constraints using logic programming.

 Given these properties, Grapher is intended to aid code reviews and code analysis.
-I have used to understand our own code base that spans multiple endpoints, micro-services, and frameworks.
-The graphs guide me in finding "god-like" packages, unintended (either weak or strong) dependencies, as well as dead packages.
+I have used it to understand our own code base at [Wireless Registry](http://www.wirelessregistry.com) that spans multiple endpoints, micro-services, and frameworks.
+The graphs helped me identify "god-like" packages, unintended (either weak or strong) dependencies, as well as dead packages.
+Once anomalies are found, I encode them as formal constraints, and they are added to our automated testing suite.
-Finally, the constraints-checking is part of our automated testing suite.
-The constraints enforce package hiding (see Bleve example below).
+The constraints can encode package hiding (see Bleve example below), package layers, etc.

 In detail, Grapher constructs the following graph: